jmeyer2030/BitboardChessUCI/README.md

 I first learned about the minimax algorithm in a class I took in 2022, and it inspired me to create a chess program for the first time.
 It was not very strong, and I didn't feel satisfied with the result.
-I revisited the project in late 2024, and decided to do a rewrite with a more performant feature set.
+I revisited the project in late 2024, and decided to do a rewrite with a focus on performance.

 # Overview